Blue-Green Algae Bloom Advisory For Three Mile Lake In Township Of Muskoka Lakes - muskoka411.com

-Residents and visitors to Three Mile Lake, Utterson, Township of Muskoka Lakes are being cautioned about a confirmed blue-green algae bloom impacting two areas of the lake near Carlo Enterprise Road and Cowan Park Road.
+Township of Muskoka Lakes – Residents and visitors to Three Mile Lake, Township of Muskoka Lakes are being cautioned about a confirmed blue-green algae bloom impacting all of Three Mile Lake and Hammell’s Bay, Township of Muskoka Lakes.

 Many species of blue-green algae (also called cyanobacteria) have the potential to produce toxins that are harmful to the health of humans and animals.
 The Simcoe Muskoka District Health Unit is recommending all persons take the following precautions around waterways where blue-green algae is visible: